beingmrkenny/ListHighlighterForTrello/README.md

 Your `.gitignore` file should look like this:

-	z_build/config/bash.sh
-	z_build/config/options.inc
-	*.css
+	chrome.scpt
+	\*.css
 	Extension/options/index.html
 	.gitconfig
 	/Images
-	sh/chrome.scpt

 ### 3. Setup config

-The z_build/config directory should contain two files (contents below):

-- bash.sh
-- options.inc
-- README.md

-#### `bash.sh`

-	listHighlighterDir='/Path/to/ListHighlighterForTrello';
-	refreshOnWatch=false;
-	openOptionsOnRefresh=false;
+The root directory of this repo needs a config file (config.json) with the following contents:

+	{
+		"listHighlighterDir" : "/Path/to/ListHighlighterForTrello",
+		"smartyClass" : "/Path/to/Smarty.class.php",
+		"refreshOnWatch" : false,
+		"openOptionsOnRefresh" : false,
+		"extensionKey" : "abcdefghijklmnopqrstuvwxyzabcdef",
+		"scssCompressionStyle" : "compressed"
+	}

-- The `listHighlighterDir` variable should be the full path to where you have the List Highlighter repo checked out
+- The `listHighlighterDir` variable (string) should be the full path to where you have the List Highlighter repo checked out

+- The `smartyClass` variable (string) is the full path to the Smarty PHP class

-- The `refreshOnWatch` variable is boolean (determines whether to refresh Chrome on every update).
+- The `refreshOnWatch` variable (boolean) determines whether to refresh Chrome on every file change.

-#### `options.inc`

-	<?php
-	$smartyClass = '/Path/to/Smarty.class.php';

-- `$smartyClass` is the full path to your Smarty installation
+- The `openOptionsOnRefresh` variable (boolean) determines whether to open the options page on every file change.

+- The `extensionKey` variable (string) is the ID Chrome assigns to the extension.
+It is 32 characters long and is displayed on the extensions page if you have developer mode enabled.

+- The `scssCompressionStyle` variable (string) is how much to compress the CSS files: 'compressed' is the default for production, 'expanded' is more useful for debugging.

 ## Development notes

 ### How the JavaScript works (brief intro)